How to Get a Healthy Gut

 8 Tips for a Healthier Gut

-- Eat probiotic-rich foods regularly — Foods with “healthy” bacteria help prepare your resident gut bacteria to fight off potential harmful microbes in the future, which strengthens your immunity.
+Foods with “healthy” bacteria help prepare your resident gut bacteria to fight off potential harmful microbes in the future, which strengthens your immunity.
 Examples of probiotic-rich foods include yogurt, kefir, kombucha, miso, tempeh, and fermented vegetables such as kimchi, sauerkraut, and pickles of all kinds (buy refrigerated, not shelf-stable pickles).
-A probiotic supplement is an option, too.

-- Minimize antibacterial soaps and sanitizers — Instead, use regular soap and water to wash hands.
 Killing off all traces of bacteria in our environment with excessive use of antibacterials may be one reason our internal colonies are depleted.
+Regular soap and water for hand washing, particularly in our own homes, should do the trick in most cases.

-- Focus on a plant-based diet, with less red meat, saturated fat, and refined grains — These foods do not feed your gut bacteria, whereas the vegetables, fruits, legumes, and other whole foods within a plant-based diet do.
+Foods such as red meat, saturated fat, and refined grains do not feed your gut bacteria, whereas the vegetables, fruits, legumes, and other whole foods within a plant-based diet do.

-- Know that it starts at the beginning — As someone who had my first child by C-section, I’m aware that a Caesarean birth is not typically a choice.
-That said, it’s good for women to know that delivering vaginally and then breastfeeding your baby start the formation of a child’s bacterial colonies, which they will carry for a lifetime.
+As someone who had my first child by C-section, I’m aware that a Caesarean birth is not typically a choice.
+That said, it’s worth knowing that delivering vaginally and breastfeeding start the formation of a child’s bacterial colonies, which they will carry for a lifetime.

 If you want to learn more about gut health, I suggest you tune into this interview with Dr. Erica Sonnenburg on the Meal Makeover Moms’ podcast.
 It’s fascinating stuff!
 And if you’d like to get a copy of her book, just click on the image above.